zistro/i3fornoob/README.md

   ```
   git clone https://github.com/zistro/i3fornoob.git

-* Then copy everything in the .config folder.
-You should cut and paste the default config folder in a backup folder incase you get into some trouble.
+* Then copy everything in the .config folder and replace all.
+You should cut and paste the default config folder in a backup folder before copying my config files incase you get into some trouble.

 * Then reboot